 “As [profs] are talking I don’t have to worry about writing down the overhead,” he says.
 “In some situations, like big classes, it takes away from the monotony, and with some of the teachers you can’t read what they write.”

 Simpson adds that though some profs may fear posting notes online deters students from attending class, the decision is ultimately his.

 “I’m paying the money, I should be able to choose whether I go or not.”

 Although English is not traditionally associated with technology, Drs.
 Aruna Srivastava and Shaobo Xie are integrating both Web and classroom components into their ENGL 492 (International Literature) course.
-The course combines a WebCT site and another Web site, > as well as small group work and monthly class meetings.
+The course combines a WebCT site and another Web site, <

 (continued on next page)

 Srivastava lists several reasons for using a Web component.